vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 Krishnamachari, V. T., 2. of 1455, 1457n; the editor of

 Planning in Iodia' 1683n.
-Krtyak, did not identify many Kyta, implies the number 'four' verses quoted in it, e. g. on p.
+Kr̥tyak, did not identify many Kyta, implies the number 'four' verses quoted in it, e. g. on p.

 ia Tai.
 Br.
 701.